Ever wondered what your email delivery errors mean?

 521 5.2.1 : AOL will not accept delivery of this message.- It is possible that your email is too spam-like or that your IP address is on a blacklist.
 Try testing your email content using Mail-Tester.

 550 You are not allowed to send from that email address> #SMTP#- Check the “Restricted Senders” list on your SMTP2GO dashboard to ensure that there are no restrictions on the email addresses that you are allowed to send from.
-If this looks ok, check the SPF record for the sending domain to make sure that include:spf.smtp2go.com is included in the record.
+If this looks ok, check the Sender Domain records for your domain.

 550 5.7.750 Service unavailable / Client blocked from sending from unregistered domains- Check to see if your IP address or domain is blacklisted.